netscisci/netscisci.github.io/index.md

 - ~~**April 8**: [Early bird registration](https://netsci2024.com/en/participate/registration) for NetSci~~
 - ~~**April 20**: Round 2 deadline for contributions~~
 - **May 4**: Round 2 acceptance notice
 - **June 18 12:30 - 2:30pm**: Sci of Sci researcher networking Lunch (invited speakers and contributing talk presenters will be informed about the location and time to meet.
-If you are neither but interested, please email Yuanxi at fu5 [AT] illinois.edu)
+If you are neither but interested, please email Yuanxi using fu5 [AT] illinois.edu)
 - **June 18 Afternoon**: Workshop